SunlightWings/SunlightWings/README.md

 - 👋 Hi, I’m @Sunlightwings.
-- 👀 I’m interested in chess.
+- 👀 I’m interested in sitting quietly.
-- 🌱 I’m currently learning Python and ML.

 <!---
 SunlightWings/SunlightWings is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.